MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mapping.md

 # Mapping

-Mappings determine how the date is translated into a plot.
+Mappings determine how the data is translated into a plot.
 Positional mappings correspond to the `x`, `y` or `z` axes of the plot, whereas the keyword arguments correspond to plot attributes that can vary continuously or discretely, such as `color` or `markersize`.